Updated: July 11, 2020

-On March 3, 2020, Google announced that it would be extending Hangouts Meet premium features (normally only available to G Suite Enterprise edition customers) to all G Suite customers through July 1, 2020.
+On April 9, 2020, Google announced that it would be extending Google Meet premium features (normally only available to G Suite Enterprise edition customers) to all G Suite customers through September 30, 2020.

 Premium features include meetings with up to 250 participants per call and the ability to record meetings to Google Drive.